The Australian Outback

 Great Outback

-There is no other physical phenomenon that comes close to the Australian Outback in a number of unusual respects.
+There is no other physical phenomenon that comes close to the Australian Outback in a number of ways.

 Foreigners seem to draw a blank.
 They have heard of road trains, cattle drives and aerial musters but the backdrop is not taken in.
 They can’t seem to make the connection.
 For example the road train is because of the Outback and that the Outback created it.
 The same with aerial mustering.